M1meer/SyntroPies/README.md

 ## Installation
 First, download the zipped image here:

-Next, unzip the image and flash it to an SD card - we recommend the official [Raspberry Pi imager](https://www.raspberrypi.org/software/).
+Next, unzip the image and flash it to an SD card.
+We recommend using the official [Raspberry Pi imager](https://www.raspberrypi.org/software/).

 Plug in your Pi to one of your router's Ethernet LAN ports.
 It is likely that your router will assign the Pi a random IP address - you can find this address by accessing your router's management panel.